 We picked Belgrade as a location because it has good flight connections (the majority of our team is in Europe), not many people needed a visa to enter Serbia (an important factor for international teams), and it fits into our planned budget.

 It is crucial that everyone working on the meetup is on the same page about responsibilities, so nothing falls between the cracks.
 Your team should have one to do list, agree on a deadline for each list item, and have one person in charge of each thing.

-In Toggl, we have our ninja, Szoszo, dealing with the logistics part of the trip.
+In Toggl Track, we have our ninja, Szoszo, dealing with the logistics part of the trip.
 I, as a team building manager, am in charge of meetup’s content.
 Both of us are supported by our HR manager and People Ops lead, Evelin.
 Of course, nothing can be done without help from Marge and Meelika, from the Finances team (someone has to keep that money pouring 💸).
 This year, our team also got help from Creative Marketing lead, Mart (the guy making our awesome comics), who came up with the topic for the Challenge project (more about this a bit later 😄).

 6 Months Before Meetups